cockroachdb/docs/rename-table.md

 toc: false
 ---

-The `RENAME TABLE` [statement](sql-statements.html) alters the name of a table.
+The `RENAME TABLE` [statement](sql-statements.html) changes the name of a table.
 It can also be used to move a table from one database to another.

 <div id="toc"></div>